-- 9.1 Staff who are aggrieved about the application of any element of this procedure should, in the first instance, seek to raise their concerns informally with their line manager or through the informal and formal consultation process described above either individually or with the support of their trades union.
+- 9.1 Staff who are aggrieved about the application of any element of this procedure should, in the first instance, seek to raise their concerns informally with their line manager or through the informal and formal consultation process described above either individually or with the support of their trade union.
 It is likely that many of the issues that cause staff concern can be successfully addressed through this approach. - 9.2 If, however, these concerns cannot be addressed through these means, the employee shall have the right to make a formal appeal to their Assistant/Deputy Director or Director.
-The appeal will be heard by the Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director or Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director for another directorate.
+The appeal will be heard by the Assistant/Deputy Director or Director for the service being reorganised or, if they are not available, by an Assistant/Deputy Director or Director from another directorate.